mtulio/provider-certification-tool/docs/user-installation-review.md

 > WIP - this document is working in progress

-> TODO: steps describing in detail the topics to review before submitting the results.

 This document complements the [official page of "Installing a cluster on any platform"](https://docs.openshift.com/container-platform/4.11/installing/installing_platform_agnostic/installing-platform-agnostic.html) to review specific configurations and components after the cluster has been installed.

 This document is also a helper for ["OPCT - Installation Checklist"](./user-installation-checklist.md) user document.